• Menu

 Q. Will I need to bargain when shopping at markets?

-A. Expect to bargain in shops where there are not fixed prices or where items have prices marked on them.
+A. Expect to bargain in shops where there items do not have prices marked on them.
 In many shops, there may not be any prices noted in which case you should start a counter-offer at half the asking price and go from there.
 You’ll particularly have luck bargaining if you’re purchasing more than one item from the same vendor.

 Q. Is it safe to carry cash?